HOW TO GO FROM GIVING IT AWAY TO SELLING

 C. Get support

 Find a group of fellow entrepreneurs Always join a group that challenges you.
-I run Masterminds and Sisterhoods that challenge entrepreneurs to step out of their comfort zone and into their next level.
+I run Masterminds and Sisterhoods that support entrepreneurs to act bigger, dream louder into their next level.
 Change doesn't happen overnight.
+It always takes time.